-- Cash Cost Share encompasses all contributions to the project made by the recipient or subrecipient(s), for costs incurred and paid for during the project.
-This includes when an organization pays for personnel, supplies, equipment for their own company with organizational resources.
-If the item or service is reimbursed for, it is cash cost share.
+- 1. Cash cost share encompasses all contributions to the project made by the recipient or subrecipient(s), for costs incurred and paid for during the project.
+This includes when an organization pays for personnel, supplies, or equipment for their company with organizational resources.
+If the cost of the item or service is reimbursed it is cash cost share.
 All cost share items must be necessary to the performance of the project. - 2.
-In-Kind Cost Share encompasses all contributions to the project made by the recipient or subrecipient(s) that do not involve a payment or reimbursement and represent donated items or services.
-In-Kind cost share items include volunteer personnel hours, donated existing equipment, donated existing supplies.
-The cash value and calculations thereof for all In-Kind cost share items must be justified and explained in the Cost Share section of the project Budget Justification.
+In-kind cost share encompasses all contributions to the project made by the recipient or subrecipient(s) that do not involve a payment or reimbursement and represent donated items or services.
+In-kind cost share items include volunteer personnel hours, donated existing equipment, and donated existing supplies.
+The cash value and calculations thereof for all In-kind cost share items must be justified and explained in the cost share section of the project budget justification.
 All cost share items must be necessary to the performance of the project.
-If questions exist, consult your DOE contact before filling out the In-Kind cost share section of the Budget Justification. - 3.
-Funds from other federal sources MAY NOT be counted as cost share.
+Consult your DOE contact if you have questions before filling out the In-kind cost share section of the budget justification. - 3.
+Funds from other federal sources may not be counted as cost share.
 This prohibition includes FFRDC subrecipients.
 Non-federal sources include any source not originally derived from federal funds.
 Cost sharing commitment letters from subrecipients must be provided with the original application. - 4.
 Fee or profit, including foregone fee or profit, are not allowable as project costs (including cost share) under any resulting award.
-The project may only incur those costs that are allowable and allocable to the project (including cost share) as determined in accordance with the applicable cost principles prescribed in FAR Part 31 for For-Profit entities and 2 CFR Part 200 Subpart E - Cost Principles for all other non-federal entities.
+The project may incur only those costs that are allowable and allocable to the project (including cost share) as determined in accordance with the applicable cost principles prescribed in FAR Part 31 for For-Profit entities and 2 CFR Part 200 Subpart E Cost Principles for all other non-federal entities.